Multi-view Surface Reconstruction Using Normal and Reflectance Cues: Volume Rendering-based 3D Reconstruction

 which is precisely the normal consistency loss introduced in SuperNormal.
-Upcoming experiments, presented in Section~\ref{sec:experimental_results}, will examine the performance obtained using this particular setting, in comparison with the proposed joint optimization over reflectance and normals using optimal triplets of light sources.
+Upcoming experiments, presented in Section~\ref{sec:experimental_results}, will examine the performance obtained using this particular setting, in comparison with the proposed joint optimisation over normals and reflectance using optimal triplets of light sources.